meghs-nads/RoleAccessAutomation/README.md

 ---

-#  Role Access Automation using AI , Google Workflows
+#  Role Based Access Automation using AI , Google Workflows

 This project automates the process of **extracting role assignment requests from Gmail** and updating them in a **PostgreSQL database** via a Flask API.
 It uses **Google Cloud Workflows**, **Secret Manager**, and **Cohere AI** for intelligent data extraction.